 The Residential Treatment Center (RTC) is a state-of-the-art dorm complex featuring inclusive living units based on age, social-emotional development, and target behaviors.
 Residents are grouped according to peer group, gender identification, and individual social, emotional and behavioral needs.
 Several dorm units are designated for children diagnosed with Autism Spectrum Disorder and provide an even more structured, cohesive, and supportive living environment.

 Green Chimneys applies a variety of clinical approaches and nature-based programs directly and indirectly to support and enhance therapeutic education and treatment for each child.
 Also known as ecotherapy, these programs and practices are designed to help children develop critical skills such as trust, self-esteem, empathy, emotional regulation, and responsibility.
-Therapeutic animal-assisted activities range from playing with a dog, cat or rabbit during a session with a trained adult, to assisting with the everyday tasks of feeding, grooming and collecting eggs, to more comprehensive activities such as therapeutic horseback riding and training of assistance dogs for people with physical disabilities.
+Therapeutic animal-assisted activities range from playing with a dog, cat or rabbit during a session with a trained adult, to assisting with the everyday tasks of feeding, grooming and collecting eggs, to more comprehensive activities such as therapeutic horseback riding.
 Horticulture activities also support social, academic, psychological and physical well-being.
 Our gardening program is an effective tool in helping students learn new skills and see how their contribution makes a difference.

 Green Chimneys has a 24-hour Health & Wellness Center on the Brewster campus which provides routine medical and dental treatment, nursing services, pediatric care, psychiatric services, and nutritional counseling for all residential students.

 Green Chimneys offers family therapy to all students in our residential treatment program and their families.
 We recognize that long-term success is achieved through a multitude of interventions, especially family therapy.
 We partner with the Ackerman Institute for the Family to provide additional training and support to our clinicians and families.